Traffic Laws/Driving Rules

 - MN- https://dui.drivinglaws.org/minnesota.php

-Consequences for each type of accident is different and vary by state.
-The fines start at $187 for inattentive driving and texting while driving and go up from there.
-The most expensive ticket is for failure to report an accident which can be more than $500.
-Driving while Intoxicated is a different category and has higher fines.
+Consequences for each type of accident are different and vary by state.
+The fines start at $187 in Wisconsin for inattentive driving and texting while driving and go up from there.

-Safety: If you have an accident or go off the road and leave your car there, leave a note to let the police know how to get in touch with you.
-If you do not leave information or have someone call the police after you have an accident, the police do not know if you are okay or laying in the ditch somewhere because you are injured.
-The police do not know if you are okay or on the side of the road somewhere because you are injured.
+Safety : If you have an accident or go off the road and leave your car there, leave a note to let the police know how to get in touch with you.
+If you do not leave information or have someone call the police after you have an accident, the police do not know if you are okay or laying on the side of the road somewhere because you are injured.
 The police have to search for you and possibly call an ambulance and fire truck to help look for you if they aren’t sure if you were hurt or not.
 If they think you just walked away from your vehicle, they will have to do more work to track and find you.
 The more work the police have to do to find you, the higher your fines will be.

 On the roads, the job of Police officers and Sheriffs is to make sure everyone is following the rules and is safe.
 There are many reasons that someone who is driving a vehicle may get stopped by an officer.
 Some of the reasons are listed below, but not limited to the following: